Blog Article / 24 July 2017

 4. Polish cities are a mixture of history and modernity

 One of the most beautiful, famous and frequently visited Polish cities.
-The tourists from all around the world love Kraków because of its unique character, charm and mix of tradition and modernity.
+Tourists from all around the world love Kraków because of its unique character, charm and mix of tradition and modernity.
 You can discover this fascinating city on our Krakow city tours.

 The capital of Poland is sometimes called the “Phoenix City” because, like this mythological bird, Warsaw also rose from the ashes.
 Destroyed during World War II, today Warsaw has a lot to offer.
 Be sure to check Top 10 places in Warsaw to see.
 You can book one of our city tours, alternatively try the communism tour, admire the city from the sky and many more.